nsonalkar/Tumor_Classification_Segmentation/README.md

 * Download datasets from shared google drive
 * Make sure all files are in repository directory
 * To start web app enter `streamlit run app.py` in command line

+## File Description
+* Tumor_classification notebook is where I created the models for this project
+* app.py is a python script that builds the web app